Đorđe Jovanović (writer): Formation and Četiri strane

 Following the publication of the final issue of Tragovi, Jovanović, Kostić and Davičo wanted to expand their circle.
 They envisioned launching a new series of Tragovi which would include their teacher Dušan Matić, and potentially Aleksandar Vučo and Milan Dedinac.
 Their plans took shape when Jovanović first met Marko Ristić at the theater, where he discussed the idea with Ristić and Matić.
 Matić suggested extending the invitation to Ristić, citing his prior collaboration with Vučo, Dedinac and himself on Svedočanstva.
-His students agreed and the nucleus of the Surrealist group convened for the first time in the summer of 1929.
+His students agreed and the nucleus of the surrealist group convened for the first time in the summer of 1929.

 On 30 November 1929, the group convened for their second meeting at Aleksandar Vučo's apartment.
 Organized by Vučo and Ristić, this gathering brought together members from both the Tragovi and Svedočanstva circles, as well as contributors from the magazine 50 u Evropi (50 in Europe) and the literary critic Velibor Gligorić.
 During the meeting, tensions escalated between Jovanović and Gligorić, leading to a confrontation that resulted in Jovanović, with the assistance of Oskar Davičo, forcibly removing Gligorić from the premises due to his status as an employee of the state.
 Following the meeting, Jovanović reached out to Dušan Matić in December with the idea of establishing a new magazine.
-The attendees of the November meeting responded to a formal questionnaire over joining the new Surrealist group in January 1930.
+The attendees of the November meeting responded to a formal questionnaire over joining the new surrealist group in January 1930.

-In early 1930, Jovanović, Kostić and Davičo published their final project together, the experimental single-issue placard magazine Četiri strane – Onanizam smrti – I tako dalje (Four Pages – Onanism of Death – And So On).
-The publication is sometimes considered a series of posters because of its innovative typographic design.
+In early 1930, Jovanović, Kostić and Davičo published their final independent project as a trio, the single-issue placard magazine Četiri strane – Onanizam smrti – I tako dalje (Four pages – onanism of death – and so on).
+Literary theorist Biljana Andonovska argues that the publication challenges conventional forms of reading and print, emphasizing its experimental typographic design and its combination of features associated with the brochure, book and magazine.
 Marko Ristić welcomed its publication in his op-ed in Politika.

 Nemoguće

-In May 1930, the first Surrealist almanac the group authored was published under the title Nemoguće (The Impossible).
-The publication opened with the Surrealists' answers to the earlier questionnaire compiled by Marko Ristić and titled Čeljust dijalektike (The Jaw of the Dialectic), and closed with a short history of the group titled Uzgred budi rečeno (By the Way) and written by Ristić and Matić.
+In May 1930, the first surrealist almanac the group authored was published under the title Nemoguće (The impossible).
+The publication opened with the surrealists' answers to the earlier questionnaire compiled by Marko Ristić and titled "Čeljust dijalektike" (The jaw of the dialectic), and closed with a short history of the group titled "Uzgred budi rečeno" (By the way) and written by Ristić and Matić.